 But your business will also spend resources to chase down those leads.
 These might be inexpensive measures like an email campaign, but you might employ more sophisticated methods like ad retargeting.
 Since you can’t retarget a form bot, that is a costly dead end from the get-go.

-Finally, every time you chase down a form bot lead, you’re ignoring actual hot leads.
+Finally, every time you chase down a form bot lead, you ignore actual hot leads.
 Over time, those may grow cold and become just as worthless.

-Form bots, like every visitor to your website, will engage your server.
+Like every visitor to your website, form bots will engage your server.
 They will submit connection requests, visit pages and interact with your content – all activities that can place a greater demand on your site’s resources.